mactrem/com-tiles/README.md

 command line tool can be used.
 For displaying a COMTiles archive hosted on an object storage directly in the browser based on the MapLibre map framework the [@comt/maplibre-provider](packages/maplibre-provider) package can be used.
 For the integration in other web mapping libraries like OpenLayer or Leaflet the [@comt/provider](packages/maplibre-provider) package can be used.

-mbitle-convert --max-old-space
-maplibre-provider for MapLibre -> for a example of how to use see the debug page Or use your own build on top of the ComtCache in the @comt/provider package

 #### Repository structure